kubeshop/testkube/docs/docs/articles/test-workflows.md

 ```

 ### resources
-Resources can be configured for specific container.
+Resources can be configured for a specific container.

 #### resource requests
 ```yaml